dotnet/AspNetCore.Docs/aspnetcore/grpc/performance.md

 Lookaside client load balancing is a technique where load balancing state is stored in a central location.
 Clients periodically query the central location for information to use when making load balancing decisions.

 `Grpc.Net.Client` currently doesn't support client-side load balancing.
-The [Grpc.Core](https://www.nuget.org/packages/Grpc.Core) is a good choice if client-side load balancing is required in .NET.
+[Grpc.Core](https://www.nuget.org/packages/Grpc.Core) is a good choice if client-side load balancing is required in .NET.

 ### Proxy load balancing